GluuFederation/flex/docs/admin/admin-ui/policy-store-menu.md

 |Size|Size of the stored archive|
 |Comments|Description supplied when the store was uploaded|

 Search by pattern, sort by uploaded date, name or status, and page through the list using the toolbar above the table.
-Long comments are truncated to two lines; use the chevron at the start of a row to expand one.

 ## Adding a policy store

-`Add Policy Store` opens the upload screen, which accepts a `.cjar` archive produced by Agama Lab's Policy Designer.
+`Add Policy Store` button opens the upload screen, which accepts a `.cjar` archive produced by Agama Lab's Policy Designer.
 See [Steps to create and upload Policy Store archive file](./configuration.md#steps-to-create-and-upload-policy-store-archive-file).

 A newly uploaded store is stored as a backup.
 It has no effect on access control until it is activated.

 ## Activating a policy store

-`Set active` promotes a backup to the active store.
+On click of `Set active` action button, it promotes a backup to the active store.
 The action is unavailable on the store that is already active.

 Activation runs in two steps: